-SOC 328 Social Change (SS)
+SOC 328 - Social Change (SS)

-An introduction to sociological theories of social change, including an analysis of the problems of coping with life in a rapidly changing world. - three semester hours
+An introduction to sociological theories of social change, including an analysis of the problems of coping with life in a rapidly changing world.

-SOC 336 Political Sociology (SS)
+SOC 336 - Political Sociology (SS)

 The relation of social structure to political organization and participation, with special attention to the implications of empirical research on power, voting, and alienation.